Skip to content

 Impersonation

-StartImpersonationCommand(impersonatedUserId, durationMinutes, reason) returns an impersonation access token.
-EndImpersonationCommand ends the active grant.
-RevokeImpersonationGrantCommand(grantId, reason) is the kill switch for admins.
+StartImpersonationCommand(targetUserId, targetTenantId, reason?, durationMinutes?) returns an impersonation access token (duration capped server-side at 60 minutes).
+EndImpersonationCommand ends the active grant and returns a fresh operator token.
+RevokeImpersonationGrantCommand(grantId, reason?) is the kill switch for admins.

 Two-Factor